mo-sari/Django-Challenges/readme.md

 ### 24-Create a QuerySet to find the most popular restaurant type.

 ### 25-Implement a view to get all users who rated a specific restaurant.

+### 26-Write a query to find the average rating of restaurants that have been rated more than 2 times.